Bank of the West: Mergers and expansions

-55% of BancWest Bancorp, making the holding company a wholly owned subsidiary of BNP.
-The year 2001 concluded with the December purchase by Bank of the West of United California Bank from Japan's UFJ Bank.

 In March 2004, Bank of the West announced the purchase of Community First Bankshares, a bank holding company that operated Community First National Bank, headquartered in Fargo, North Dakota, which had 155 offices in 12 states: Arizona, California, Colorado, Iowa, Minnesota, Nebraska, New Mexico, North Dakota, South Dakota, Utah, Wisconsin, and Wyoming.
 Soon after, Bank of the West agreed to buy USDB Bancorp, the parent of Union Safe Deposit Bank.
 In December 2005, Bank of the West bought Commercial Federal Corporation of Omaha, Nebraska.
 This merger added offices in Arizona, Colorado, Iowa, Kansas, Missouri, Nebraska, and Oklahoma to Bank of the West.

 In January 2006, Bank of the West opened a representative office in Tokyo, Japan, and in September 2007, it opened a representative office in Taipei, Taiwan.
 As of June 2016, Bank of the West's CEO is Nandita Bakshi.

 In 2022, the bank was listed as one of the Best Places to Work for Disability Inclusion by the Disability Equality Index (DEI).

 Acquisition by BMO

-In December 2021, BNP Paribas agreed to sell Bank of the West to the Canadian banking group BMO Financial Group.
+In December 2021, BNP Paribas agreed to sell Bank of the West to the Canadian banking group BMO.
 BMO announced plans to merge Bank of the West with its existing U.S. subsidiary BMO Harris Bank, which would at least double BMO's total presence in the United States.
 BMO's acquisition of Bank of the West completed in February 2023.
 After the close of business on Friday, September 1, 2023, all Bank of the West accounts and branches were converted over the Labor Day weekend into those of BMO by Tuesday, September 5.